Dizzy1s/Revamp-A-Smart-Marketplace/README.md

 Open the project in your IDE (e.g., IntelliJ IDEA, Eclipse).
 Set the main class to Main.java.
 Build and run the project.
-Project Structure
-graphql
-Copy code
-src/
-├── controllers/          # JavaFX controllers for FXML views ├── models/               # Core business logic and data structures ├── views/                # FXML files for UI design ├── utils/                # Utility classes (e.g., database handlers) └── Main.java             # Entry point of the application Screenshots
-Login Page

-Customer Dashboard

-Contributing
-Fork the repository.
-Create a new branch (feature-name).
-Commit changes and push them to your fork.
-Open a pull request for review.
-License
-This project is licensed under the MIT License.

 Contact
 Muhammad Ali - GitHub